overmindtech/discovery/README.md

 * [x] `List()`
 * [x] `Search()`: Search by any string.
 Intended to be used by autocomplete in the GUI and therefore places extra weight on prefixes however will also perform free-text and fuzzy matching too

 ## Developing

 This repository is configured to us [VSCode devcontainers](https://code.visualstudio.com/docs/remote/containers).
 This means that if you don't want to install Go locally, you can do all of your development inside a container.
-You can also use Github codespaces to host these containers meaning that the only requirement is having VSCode installed.
+You can also use Github code spaces to host these containers meaning that the only requirement is having VSCode installed.
 Use of this is optional but does have some benefits:

 * Local environment not polluted
 * NATS sidecar container automatically started for end-to-end tests